Course Descriptions

 BASIC MEDICAL NAVAJO

-NAVA 1150 is a course designed for students in medicine or a related field.
+NAVA 1150 is a course specifically designed for students in medicine or a related field.
 This course focuses on terms for body parts, medical staff, medical departments, and simple diagnosis.
-In addition, it introduces students to medical terms used for cancer, diabetes, foods, nutrients, and medicine.
-Students will be exposed to interpreting techniques, as Navajo is primarily used for patients who require interpreters.
+It teaches students specific medical terms used for cancer, diabetes, foods, nutrients, and medicine.
+In addition, students will be introduced to interpreting techniques, as patients who primarily use Navajo usually require interpreters.
 Medical language is complicated and technical, and science and medicine are constantly advancing.
-Therefore language, education, and culture are essential aspects of this medical terminology class.
+Thus, learning how to combine language, education, and culture together is an essential element of this medical terminology class.

 NAVA 1130